Alex Graham Medical Clinic/Rakha Health Post

 Sapteshwor Health Post and Birthing Center

-Plans are underway to rebuild the health post in Sapteshwor.
+Construction started on the Sapteshwor Health Post and Birthing Center in fall 2017.
 The existing heath post was damaged by the 2015 earthquake and currently unsafe for use.
-A birthing center will be attached to the new heath post.
 Land for the new health post has been donated by four residents of Sapteshwor and the community has made a commitment to contribute at least 20% of the cost.
 In keeping with all d2n projects, a project management committee has been formed to oversee the project.
-It is anticipated that ground will be broken in the fall of 2017 after the monsoon ends.

 Dindu/Dipsung Health Post and Birthing Center